SARS-CoV-2 Omicron variant: Mutations

-As of June 2022, Omicron had about 50 mutations, which is more than any previous SARS-CoV-2 variant, 32 of which pertained to the spike protein, which most vaccines target to neutralise the virus.
+As of June 2022, Omicron had about 50 mutations relative to the Wuhan-Hu-1 or B variant, which is more than any previous SARS-CoV-2 variant.
+Thirty-two of these pertained to the spike protein, which most vaccines target to neutralise the virus.
 As of December 2021, many mutations were novel and not found in previous variants.
 As of April 2022 the variant was characterised by 30 amino acid changes, three small deletions, and one small insertion in the spike protein compared with the original virus, of which 15 are located in the receptor-binding domain (residues 319–541).
 As of December 2022 the virus carried a number of changes and deletions in other genomic regions.
-For example three mutations at the furin cleavage site, which facilitates its transmission.
+For example, three mutations at the furin cleavage site, which facilitates its transmission.